 Can You Be Addicted to Cosmetic Surgery?

-In 2021, surgical and nonsurgical cosmetic procedures rose by approximately 40%.
+In 2021, surgical and nonsurgical cosmetic procedures rose by approximately 40 percent.
 More people are getting cosmetic surgeries, but how much is too much?

 Just as behaviors like gambling can be addictive, so can cosmetic surgery.
 The high comes from the hope the surgery represents.
 An addicted gambler is sure the next card in the deck or next press of the slot machine button will lead to a jackpot.
-Cosmetic surgery addicts believe the next procedure will reveal the physically perfect self hiding underneath what they perceive as their flawed current identity.
-That hope can be heady and develop into an obsession with plastic surgery.
+A similar dynamic is at play when the addictive relationship is to cosmetic surgery.
+In this case, though, the belief is that the next cosmetic procedure will finally fix those perceived flaws and reveal the beauty within.

 Those with mental health conditions, such as body dysmorphia, are particularly at risk.
 People who suffer from body dysmorphia perceive their body as flawed.
 Their distorted reflection in the mirror differs from what others see.
 They may turn to cosmetic surgery to ease how dissatisfied they are with their appearance.
 When surgery doesn’t resolve their self-image issues, they keep seeking more.
 This can lead to an addiction to plastic surgery.